Superoxide dismutase: Role in disease

 Mutations in the first SOD enzyme (SOD1) can cause familial amyotrophic lateral sclerosis (ALS, a form of motor neuron disease).
 The most common mutation in the U.S. is A4V, while the most intensely studied is G93A.
-The other two isoforms of SOD have not been linked to many human diseases, however, in mice inactivation of SOD2 causes perinatal lethality and inactivation of SOD1 causes hepatocellular carcinoma.
+Inactivation of SOD1 causes hepatocellular carcinoma.
+Diminished SOD3 activity has been linked to lung diseases such as acute respiratory distress syndrome (ARDS) or chronic obstructive pulmonary disease (COPD).
+Superoxide dismutase is not expressed in neural crest cells in the developing fetus.
+Hence, high levels of free radicals can cause damage to them and induce dysraphic anomalies (neural tube defects).

 Mutations in SOD1 can cause familial ALS (several pieces of evidence also show that wild-type SOD1, under conditions of cellular stress, is implicated in a significant fraction of sporadic ALS cases, which represent 90% of ALS patients.), by a mechanism that is presently not understood, but not due to loss of enzymatic activity or a decrease in the conformational stability of the SOD1 protein.
 Overexpression of SOD1 has been linked to the neural disorders seen in Down syndrome.
 In patients with thalassemia, SOD will increase as a form of compensation mechanism.
 However, in the chronic stage, SOD does not seem to be sufficient and tends to decrease due to the destruction of proteins from the massive reaction of oxidant-antioxidant.

 In mice, the extracellular superoxide dismutase (SOD3, ecSOD) contributes to the development of hypertension.
-Diminished SOD3 activity has been linked to lung diseases such as acute respiratory distress syndrome (ARDS) or chronic obstructive pulmonary disease (COPD).

-Superoxide dismutase is also not expressed in neural crest cells in the developing fetus.
-Hence, high levels of free radicals can cause damage to them and induce dysraphic anomalies (neural tube defects).

-Pharmacological activity

-SOD has powerful antiinflammatory activity.
-For example, SOD is a highly effective experimental treatment of chronic inflammation in colitis.
-Treatment with SOD decreases reactive oxygen species generation and oxidative stress and, thus, inhibits endothelial activation.
-Therefore, such antioxidants may be important new therapies for the treatment of inflammatory bowel disease.

-Likewise, SOD has multiple pharmacological activities.
-E.g., it ameliorates cis-platinum-induced nephrotoxicity in rodents.
+Inactivation of SOD2 in mice causes perinatal lethality.

+Medical uses

+Supplementary superoxide dimutase has been suggested as a treatment to prevent bronchopulmonary dysplasia in infants who are born preterm, however, the effectiveness of his treatment is not clear.

+Research

+SOD has been used in experimental treatment of chronic inflammation in inflammatory bowel conditions.
+SOD may ameliorate cis-platinum-induced nephrotoxicity (rodent studies).
 As "Orgotein" or "ontosein", a pharmacologically-active purified bovine liver SOD, it is also effective in the treatment of urinary tract inflammatory disease in man.
 For a time, bovine liver SOD even had regulatory approval in several European countries for such use.
 This was cut short by concerns about prion disease.

 An SOD-mimetic agent, TEMPOL, is currently in clinical trials for radioprotection and to prevent radiation-induced dermatitis.
 TEMPOL and similar SOD-mimetic nitroxides exhibit a multiplicity of actions in diseases involving oxidative stress.